HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/user_session_reporting_tool_non_kubernetes.md

 ---
 title: User session reporting tool for non kubernetes
 ---
-# User Session Reporting Tool for Non Kubernetes
+# User session reporting tool for non-Kubernetes deployments

 This topic describes how you can use the User Session Reporting Tool to count and report user sessions.